i3drobotics/StereoTestkit/README.md

 ### RTABMAP
 **[#TODO]**

-This is a SLAM library
+This is a SLAM library.

 Build option:
 ```bash
 -DWITH_RTABMAP=TRUE (Disabled by default)